erikdelange/WiPy-2.0-Servo/README.md

 ![](https://github.com/erikdelange/WiPy-2.0-Servo/blob/master/ui.png)

 The server code is very simple.
 It just waits for requests, reads the first line, extracts all the parameters from the URL and stores them in a dictionary (see function *url.extract()*).
 The rest of the request is discarded.
 If one or more parameters were sent then these are handled accordingly.
 In all situations the html form is returned with the current values for all the variables.
+I've used Bootstrap 4 to make the form look a little bit nicer.

 If you run servo.py from Pymakr the server prints messages to the console so you can keep track of whats going on.
 This makes debugging easy.
 Do not forget to move file url.py to the WiPy first (or copy the code into servo.py).